List of Terminator: The Sarah Connor Chronicles characters: Kyle Reese

 As seen in The Terminator, Terminator 2: Judgment Day, Terminator Salvation and Terminator Genisys, Kyle Reese is the father of John Connor and a member of the Human Resistance.

 In the television show, Kyle Reese first appears in "Dungeons & Dragons", played by Jonathan Jackson, detailing the last days of what happened when he and his brother Derek are separated during a recon mission before Kyle made his trip through time to protect Sarah Connor (in The Terminator); further details are in the episode "Goodbye To All That" of the second season, during Derek's recollection of the future war.
-An eight-year-old version of Kyle Reese, portrayed by Skyler Gisondo, briefly appears in the episode "What He Beheld".
-Derek Reese takes John Connor out for ice cream on his 16th birthday.
+An eight-year-old version of Kyle, portrayed by Skyler Gisondo, briefly appears in the episode "What He Beheld".
+Derek takes John out for ice cream on his 16th birthday.
 They find a younger Kyle and Derek playing baseball at the park.

 In the episode "Goodbye To All That", during one of Derek's recollections of the future war, Kyle (when he was a Corporal) and a small group of his unit attempted to save forty prisoners, including General John Connor, from Skynet's forces.
 However, he became trapped and one of the Human Resistance's senior officers, Martin Bedell, sacrifices his life to save him and free Skynet's prisoners.
-In the episode "The Demon Hand", it's hinted at by Sarah to Derek Reese that Kyle's remains have been cremated and scattered "in the grass".
-A mental image of Kyle Reese appeared to a wounded Sarah in the episode "The Good Wound".
-Throughout the episode, her image of Kyle guides her in finding medical treatment for herself along with getting help from Derek Reese, Kyle's brother.
+In the episode "The Demon Hand", Sarah hints to Derek that Kyle's remains have been cremated and scattered "in the grass".
+A mental image of Kyle appeared to a wounded Sarah in the episode "The Good Wound".
+Throughout the episode, her image of Kyle guides her in finding medical treatment for herself along with getting help from Derek.

-In the season two finale "Born to Run", John is led by the Catherine Weaver/T-1001 to an alternate post-Judgment Day timeline where John Connor has never led the Human Resistance due to the displacement from his present.
+In the season two finale "Born to Run", John is led by Catherine Weaver/T-1001 to an alternate post-Judgment Day timeline where John has never led the Human Resistance due to the displacement from his present.
 There, he encounters his father for the second time.

-In an alternate timeline as shown in the film Terminator: Dark Fate where Skynet was erased from existence after Cyberdyne's destruction, Reese no longer exists, as his parents met and conceived him after Judgment Day occurred in the main timeline.